open-stage/blender-dmx-web/content/docs/faq.md

 <li>
 <a id="faq_error" href="#faq" class="uk-accordion-title">I get a random error, what should is do?</a>
 <div class="uk-accordion-content">Oooups, this can happen.
 First, make sure you
 use Blender 3.4 and higher, 4.x is also supported.
-Then, in BlenderDMX, <a href="../setup/#logging">Logging</a> to Debug, this will produce more information, then repeat the action.
-Starting Blender from terminal is often also helpful, to see more information and error messages.
+Then, in BlenderDMX, set <a href="../setup/#logging">Logging</a> to Debug, this will produce more information.
+Starting Blender from terminal is often also helpful to see more information and error messages.
 Once you collect some information about what is happening and if you don't know what it means, copy the messages or grab a screenshot and ask in the <strong><a rel="me" href="https://discord.gg/FQVVyc45T9"><i class="fa-brands fa-discord"